guille/guille.github.io/content/posts/cdc-aggregations.md

 +++
-date = 2025-09-01T18:47:32+02:00
+date = 2025-11-09T18:47:32+02:00
-title = "Thoughts on Change Data Capture and aggregations" description = "TODO" authors = [] tags = []
-categories = [""]
-externalLink = ""
+title = "Thoughts on Change Data Capture and aggregations" description = "Learning by doing: building a demo with Debezium, Pulsar, Postgres and FastAPI" authors = [] tags = [] categories = [""] externalLink = ""
-draft = true
 +++

-GENERAL NOTES

-- Add images
-- Add more code!
-- Consider breaking up into diff posts?

----

-Let's start by considering a few cases:
+Let's dive right in by considering a few scenarios:

 - **Banking app**.
 In order to show the user their current balance, you add up all their bank movements since they opened the account.
 - **CMS**.
 In order to display a word count at the top of an article, you parse the entire contents and sum up each word.